-I am reminded of the powerful words of Harriet Tubman which expressed succinctly the effectiveness of this system of mental conditioning.
+I am reminded of the powerful words of Harriet Tubman who expressed succinctly the effectiveness of this system of mental conditioning.
 She was asked shortly before her death, if she knew how many slaves she freed while conducting the Underground Railroad.
 She did not think about it, replying quickly, “I could have freed a lot more, if they had only known they were slaves.”

-As the story goes, a British slave owner from the West Indies was invited to the colony of Virginia sometime during the year 1712 to teach his methods to slave owners.
+As the story goes, a British slave owner from the West Indies was invited to Virginia sometime during the year 1712 to teach his methods to slave owners.
 Willie Lynch was the name of the man credited with a speech delivered on the banks of the James River.
-It is noteworthy to mention that the James River was named for the diabolical King of England, who was the same guy responsible for the twenty-eighth version of the cherished Holy Bible.
+It is noteworthy to mention that the James River was named for the diabolical King of England, who was ironically the same guy responsible for the twenty-eighth version of the cherished Holy Bible.

 Lynch brought with him, as he put it, a foolproof method for controlling black slaves that will last for a thousand years.
 Consequently, it is believed the term “lynching” was derived from his last name as a way to pay homage to him for delivering this ingenious approach.
 The name Willie Lynch is interesting because it may be a simple play on words.
 For example, Will Lynch or Will he Lynch.
 Whatever the reason, it no doubt had significant psychological implications that played heavily on a naive race of people.